funderburkjim/MWlexnorm/step0/readme.txt

 readme.txt for lexnorm/step0
 Oct 6, 2014
 Jim Funderburk
+Sep 27, 2015 add present and future participles (See below)

 The lexicalgrammar file structure was designed to contain grammatical information for headwords in a lexicon.
 This work was begun in 2008 by